rcowling/gis-workshop-waml-template/content/favorite-map.md

 1. I just want to talk.
 It has nothing to do with mating.
 Fry, that doesn't make sense.
 2. Oh, how I wish I could believe or understand that!
 There's only one reasonable course of action now: kill Flexo!
 3. With gusto.

+- Basic slug identification
+- Comfortable in the woods
+{: .prereq}